coq/ceps/text/000-packaging-coq-native.md

 # Summary

-This CEPS offers a new strategy for setting the default value for the `-native-compiler` option (in `coqc` and in the `opam` packaging).
+This CEP offers a new strategy for setting the default value for the `-native-compiler` option (in `coqc` and in the `opam` packaging).

 The proposed design tackles the following two use cases:

-1. Most users' (who don't even want to hear about `native_compute`) preferred behavior would be compiling Coq with `-native-compiler no` by default.
+1. Most users' (who don't even want to hear about `native_compute`) preferred behavior would be compiling the stdlib **and** subsequent Coq libraries with `-native-compiler no` by default.
 2. `native_compute` users' preferred behavior would be to easily recompile all their libraries with `coqc -native-compiler yes` (while doing this currently with `opam` requires passing custom environment variables (if possible) which aren't the same across the build systems used by libraries, thus making the setup for efficiently using `native_compute` terribly unpractical).

 Also, this proposal makes the configuration uniform across the platforms (while `native_compute` [was permanently disabled for macOS](https://github.com/ocaml/opam-repository/pull/16908) to workaround performance issues, cf. [coq/coq#11178](https://github.com/coq/coq/issues/11178)).